Feyerabend/ABC80/README.md

 foremost IBM PC and clones.
 But the success of the PC was not immediate.
 The IBM PC XT, later AT as well as Microsoft DOS made it harder to keep the competition at a profitable level.
-The constant increased flow of new hardware as well as software didn't make it easy to keep up.
-Internal fighting over contracts of who had the right to sell what and when among retailers, made sales even harder.
+The constant increased flow of new hardware as well as software, internal fighting over contracts of who had the right to sell what and when among retailers, made sales even harder.

 In the late 70'ties CP/M was the system to keep track of.
 Also in Sweden.
 But it was getting old.
 Even IBM PC had from the start three systems to chose from: